ginigangadharan/devops-iaac-test/README.md

 Refer [Provisioning doc](https://www.vagrantup.com/docs/provisioning/)

 We have used **ansible** as provisioner and created a playbook called [deploy-infra.yaml](deploy-infra.yaml) in which we have mentioned what are the configurations we need on the server (VM) once its created.
 All tasks in playbook are self explanatory but i am listing down them for reference.
-1. Create the directory for storing our website (/webapps/devops)
+1. Create the directory for storing our website (/webapp/main-site)
 2. Install nginx server
 3. Start nginx service
 4. Copy nginx configuration ([static_site.cfg](static_site.cfg) to /etc/nginx/sites-available/static_site.cfg on VM)
 5. Create symlink to activate the site (from /etc/nginx/sites-available to /etc/nginx/sites-enabled/)
 6. Clone website from github to /webapp/main-site
 7. Restart nginx to load configuratioins
+8. Install ufw (firewall)
+9. Start Firewall service
+10. Setup ufw and enable for reboot
+11. Enable ssh and http ports
+12. Disallow password authentication
+13. Disallow root SSH access
+14. Collect Public Hostname/Url to access
+15. Verify website access
+And we have 2 handlers in playbook
+1. Restart ssh
+2. Show public url

 #### When provisioning happens ?